OreOliciouZ/MotD.md/motd.md

 ## GAME RULES

-- Treat everyone with respect, do not insult players
+* Treat everyone with respect, do not insult players
-- No exploit using
+* No exploit using
-- You cannot build underground and not on asteroids
+* You cannot build underground and not on asteroids
-- Turn off Projections & Programmable Block and all stuff that cause impact on the performance when u go offline
+* Turn off Projections & Programmable Block and all stuff that cause impact on the performance when u go offline
-- Make sure that your grid doesnt show up on the Shift + F1 warning page
+* Make sure that your grid doesnt show up on the Shift + F1 warning page
-- Use the Hangar mod to store for free your grids (no station grids)
+* Use the Hangar mod to store for free your grids (no station grids)
-- All grids will be removed after 7 days of inactivity
+* All grids will be removed after 7 days of inactivity
-- Any not named grid (Large/Small/Static) will be removed automatically every hour
+* Any not named grid (Large/Small/Static) will be removed automatically every hour
-- Respawn ships are set to auto-delete
+* Respawn ships are set to auto-delete
-- Rules are subject to change
+* Rules are subject to change

 ## LIMITS

-- 40000 Blocks & 4000000 PCU per Player is the limit
+* 40000 Blocks & 4000000 PCU per Player is the limit
-- Vanilla turret limit is 16x per player
+* Vanilla turret limit is 16x per player
-- Mod turret limit is 4x per player
+* Mod turret limit is 4x per player
-- BAR is limited to 1x per player
+* BAR is limited to 1x per player
-- Shield is limited 1x per grid
+* Shield is limited 1x per grid
-- Limits are subject to change
+* Limits are subject to change

 (each turret has his own limit per player.
 Suggestions about the limitations are always welcome)

+## Vote for rewards

+We give everyone the option to vote for our server this supports the servers image and keeps it representative and attractive for new players.
+For voting simply simply enter !steamvote to open the ingame steam overlay and vote for the server.
+After doing so you can return to the game, and get your rewards by enter in the chat !reward.

+* !steamvote
+* !reward

 ## PvE/NPC Behaviors